mbober1/mbober1/README.md

 Hello!
 I am...
 # Marcin Bober
 ### :car: Engineer of Automatic Control and Robotics
+### :blue_book: Student at Wrocław University of Science and Technology
 ### :honeybee: R&D IoT Engineer  at A4Bee
 ### :computer: Software Designer